 A practicum in Administration and Supervision in a field based setting.
 The role of the principal and /or supervisor is to demonstrate competency with both state and national standards.
-Prerequisite: Completion of core courses and approval from Advisor and Department Chairperson.

 EDLD 600.
-CAPSTONE SEMINAR.
+CAPSTONE SEMINAR/THESIS.
 (Credit, 3 hours).

 A culminating research project that is presented in a seminar at the completion of all course work in the program.
-Prerequisite: EDLD 530 and completion of core courses and approval from Advisor and Department Chairperson.